MateoTomaszeuski/Spring2025-FinalProject/notion/cloud_mobile/userInterviews/round2/audrey2/audrey2.md

 - so, text isn't necessary on the mobile version

 ## To-Do
-- be consistent with the button (should be "To-Do")
-- grey out tasks that are completed (use an AdaptiveTrigger to set opacity to 0.65 based on IsCompleted bool)
-- definitely wants color-coding according to category (including the text and the checkbox)

 # To-Do
-- filter by is important

 ## Configuring Tasks
-- doesn't feel intuitive to hide the ability to edit categories in settings
-    - should have a button to configure categories in the to-do page, or at least a note clarifying that the user can set their categories

 # Configuration/Customization
-- can turn off the "are you sure you want to delete" on the to-do list
-- let users choose between countdowns or dates for assignment due dates

 # Assignments
 - assignment description: dropdown vs popup?
     - unsure, but a popup might be nicer to keep the UI clean and consistent
-- say "Add To-Do" instead of "Create To-Do"

 # Tools
 - regular timer alongside the pomodoro